Conor Hourihane: Barnsley

 Hourihane joined Barnsley on 23 June 2014 for a fee of £250,000, signing a three-year contract with the Tykes.
 He earned the League One Player of the Month award for August 2014, after making an impressive start to his Barnsley career.
 Hourihane became captain of the club in December 2015.

 Hourihane and his teammates won two trophies at Wembley Stadium in London, during the 2015–2016 season: The first visit to Wembley was on 3 April 2016 for the Football League Trophy, in which Barnsley won 3–2 in the League Trophy final, after beating Oxford United of League Two.
 The second visit to Wembley was on 29 May 2016, for the Football League One play-offs final.
 Barnsley won promotion to the Championship, after beating Millwall 3–1 in the Play-off final.

 Hourihane and Barnsley had a highly successful start to life in the Championship, winning five out of their first seven games, including 4–0 wins against Rotherham and Wolverhampton Wanderers, and with Hourihane scoring three goals in these first seven games and assisting a further five.
 He went on to win the Championship Player of the Month for August 2016.

 Despite speculation linking Hourihane with Aston Villa on 21 January 2017, Hourihane captained Barnsley to a 3–2 victory against Leeds United with Hourihane scoring the match winning goal with a free-kick.

 On 26 January 2017, it was confirmed that Hourihane had left Barnsley to sign for Championship rivals Aston Villa for an undisclosed fee.
 Both Hourihane and Barnsley released a statement, the player thanking the fans and commenting that Barnsley "will always have a special place in my heart".

 Aston Villa

 On 26 January 2017, Hourihane joined Aston Villa on a three-and-a-half-year deal.
 Hourihane made 17 appearances as Villa finished the season in 13th place, scoring his first Villa goal against Bristol City in February.
 He scored his first hat trick for the club in a 4–2 victory at home against Norwich City in August 2017.

 Hourihane signed a new three-year deal in the summer of 2019 as a reward for helping the side win promotion to the Premier League.
-On 5 October 2019, he scored his first Premier League goal in a 5–1 away victory over Norwich City – which meant that he had scored in all four levels of the English football league system.
+On 5 October 2019, he scored his first Premier League goal in a 5–1 away victory over Norwich City – which meant that he had scored in all four levels of the English football league.